 El Galego lounge with a view of the Franciscan monastery

 From El Galego lounge with the monastery in our backs, you are a few minutes walk to the left is the cathedral of Santarém build in 18th century it’s a nice example of mannerist architecture with a baroque interior.
 The main square in front of the cathedral is a nice place to sit and have coffee and pastries, while enjoying the quiet and surrounding architecture.

 Starting at Santarem shopping in the centre of Santarem (which has a parking garage)

 Follow the Portas do Sol Route which leads you right through the historical center to the Moorish citadel Portas do Sol.

-Tasca (Portuguese word for Tavern) placed right in the centre of Santarém in a small street that seems to join the old historical neighborhoods with the modern freshly build popular designer label melting pots in small format making it both a nice and handy place to eat before or after a successful shopping spree and an historical site seeing day.
+Tasca (the Portuguese word for Tavern) placed right in the center of Santarém in a small street that seems to join the old historical neighborhoods with the modern freshly build popular designer label melting pots in a small format making it both a nice and handy place to eat before or after a successful shopping spree and a historical site seeing day.

 The Tasca is small and very popular and reservation could be a good idea, although waiting at the bar or terrace outside for a table to be free generally doesn’t take that long on weekdays.